 Photo Concepts: Identity

-Parsons School of Design: Art, Media & Technology
+Parsons School of Design: School of Art, Media, and Tech

 College: Parsons School of Design (PS)